 How frequently should we review progress?
+There are four basic option:

 - After your year end the least attractive option.
-This will likely leave you - like the hare - waking at your year end to find that you have lost out to your competitors. - Before your year end an improvement on the first option, but any trends that emerged during the pre-review period may escape much needed remedial action. - Quarterly a realistic option for businesses that start 2023-24 on a reasonably sound footing. - Monthly the best option for businesses that need to be ultra-cautious, perhaps building from an exhausted financial base.
+This will likely leave you - like the hare - waking at your year end to find that you have lost out to your competitors. - Before your year end an improvement on the first option, but any trends that emerged during the pre-review period may escape much needed remedial action. - Quarterly a realistic option for businesses that start 2024-25 on a reasonably sound footing. - Monthly the best option for businesses that need to be ultra-cautious, perhaps building from an exhausted financial base.
 A monthly review will also benefit firms that have set an aggressive agenda and are keen to invest in the review process to capitalise on any opportunities that open up.